YARAHQ/yarahq.github.io/README.md

 The output is a set of reliable, performance-oriented YARA rules, curated and ready for use by analysts and security teams.
 With YARA Forge, you get a straightforward solution to employing consistent and effective YARA rules without the hassle.

-Download our ready-to-use rule packages and enhance your cybersecurity effortlessly.

 ## Rule Sets

 Choose the YARA rule set that meets your requirements: